Scripture Knowledge Graph

 Zoom in to explore clusters, hover over nodes to see titles, and notice how the most-connected scripture passages sit at the center of dense neighborhoods of content.

-- 2,675 unique scripture passages form the connective tissue linking 3,450 content items across all four formats
+- 214 unique scripture passages form the connective tissue linking 857 content items (199 sermons, 658 podcasts) in the visualized subgraph